-Prerequisite: Geometry or Hon.
-Geometry and Department Consent
+Prerequisite: Geometry or Honors Geometry and Department Consent

 Pre-Calculus11-12Mathematics1 CreditPre-Calculus uses and applies material from a number of branches of mathematics previously studied and makes connections between them.
-The course prepares and sharpens students' Algebra and problem-solving skills for study in future college level courses including Calculus.
-The course includes an introduction to sequences and series, limits, and the derivative.
+The course prepares and sharpens students' algebra and problem-solving skills for study in future college level courses including Calculus.
+The course includes an introduction to sequences and series, limits, and derivatives.